HNTLY/CyberBank/SIEMs.md

 For example 10 attempts in 10 mins would be low priority as it is likely a user who's forgotten their password.
 However, 100 failed attempts in 5 minutes is likely to be Brute Force attack. and would be marked as high priority.

+6 main attributes of a SIEM system:

+        Retention: Store data for long periods of time to create more complete data sets

+        Dashboards: Used to analyse and visualise data to identify patterns or abnormal activity

+        Correlation: Sorts similar packets to turn this into useful information

+        Alerting: Response triggers to highlight issues and alert users of potential security problems

+        Data Aggregation: Data gathered from a variety of sources e.g Servers, Databases, Emails etc

+        Compliance: Data collection must comply with company and legal policies

 ## Example Tools
 ### Splunk